CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Classifying data

-.
+In this course, we’re going to focus on the JavaScript programming language.
 Any programming language will have different forms of data that we call **data types**.

 :::note
 A **data type** is a grouping of data with some particular properties.
 :::

-In this course, we’re going to focus on the JavaScript programming language.
 In JavaScript, we have several different data types, like **numbers** and **strings**.

 For example, `10` is part of the number data type.
 `3.14` is also part of the number data type, as we include both integers non-integers in this data type.